 Vimpex uses only specified, reputable employment agencies to source labour and always verifies the practices of any new agency before accepting workers from that agency, for example ensuring that the agency does not charge job seekers recruitment fees.

 This policy applies to all individuals working for the Company or on the Company’s behalf in any capacity, including employees, directors, officers, agency workers, agents, contractors, consultants and business partners.

 The Board of Directors has overall responsibility for ensuring that this policy complies with the Company’s legal and ethical obligations.

-The prevention, detection and reporting of modern slavery in any part of the Company’s business or supply chains, is the responsibility of all those working for the Company or under the Company’s control.
-You are required to avoid any activity that might lead to a breach of this policy.
+The prevention, detection, and reporting of modern slavery in any part of the Company’s business or supply chains, is the responsibility of all those working for the Company or under the Company’s control.
+Employees are required to avoid any activity that might lead to a breach of this policy.

-Whistleblowers Policy.
-You are encouraged to raise concerns about any issue or suspicion of modern slavery in any part of the Company’s business or supply chains as soon as possible.
+If anyone believes or suspects a breach of or conflict with this policy has occurred or may occur, they must notify their line manager or report it in accordance with the Company Whistleblowers’ Policy.
+Everyone is encouraged to raise concerns about any issue or suspicion of modern slavery in any part of the Company’s business or supply chains as soon as possible.

-If you are unsure about whether a particular act, the treatment of workers or their working conditions within any of the Company’s supply chains constitutes any of the various forms of modern slavery, please raise it with your line manager.
-You can also contact the government’s Modern Slavery Helpline on 0800 0121 700 for further information and guidance on modern slavery.
+If anyone is unsure about whether a particular act, the treatment of workers or their working conditions within any of the Company’s supply chains constitutes any of the various forms of modern slavery, again it should be immediately raised.
+Matters can also be raised by contacting the UK government’s Modern Slavery Helpline on 0800 0121 700, who are able to provide further information and guidance on modern slavery.